-- 5.1934 Each meeting of the council or a committee of the council is to be recorded by means of an audio or audio-visual device.
-All meetings of the council and committees of the council are to be webcast on the council's website. - Note: Councils will be required to webcast meetings from 14 December 2019.
-Councils that do not currently webcast meetings should take steps to ensure that meetings are webcast by 14 December 2019. - Note: Councils must include supplementary provisions in their adopted codes of meeting practice that specify whether meetings are to be livestreamed or recordings of meetings uploaded on the council's website at a later time.
-The supplementary provisions must also specify whether the webcast is to comprise of an audio visual recording of the meeting or an audio recording of the meeting. - At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - the meeting is being recorded and made publicly available on the council's website, and - persons attending the meeting should refrain from making any defamatory statements. - 5.2036 The recording of a meeting is to be made publicly available on the council's website:
+- 5.34 Each meeting of the council or a committee of the council is to be recorded by means of an audio or audio-visual device. - 5.35 At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - (a) the meeting is being recorded and made publicly available on the council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements. - 5.36 The recording of a meeting is to be made publicly available on the council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting.

-- (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting Clause 5.19 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.2137 The recording of a meeting is to be made publicly available on the council's website for at least 12 months after the meeting. - 5.38 Clauses 5.36 and 5.37 do not apply to any part of a meeting that has been closed to the public in accordance with section 10A of the Act.
+- 5.37 The recording of a meeting is to be made publicly available on the council's website for at least 12 months after the meeting. - 5.38 Clauses 5.36 and 5.37 do not apply to any part of a meeting that has been closed to the public in accordance with section 10A of the Act.

-Note: Clauses 5.34 - 5.38 reflect clausesection 236 of the Regulation.
+Note: Clauses 5.34 - 5.38 reflect section 236 of the Regulation.